wjakob/nanobind/docs/porting.rst

 ``std::shared_ptr<T>`` rather than as ``T*``.
 See the :ref:`advanced section on object ownership <enable_shared_from_this>` for more details.

+``py::nodelete`` was used with holders in pybind11 to prevent destroying instances. nanobind can automatically detect this in some cases, but to be certain you can use the :cpp:class:`never_destroy` when binding the class.

 Custom constructors
 -------------------
 In pybind11, custom constructors (i.e. ones that do not already exist in the